gabotronix/laravel-docker-dev-windows/README.md

 _Credits:_

-The configuration files in this package are based on the articles written by:
+The configuration files in this repo are based on the articles written by:

 V Ng:
 https://dev.to/veevidify/docker-compose-up-your-entire-laravel-apache-mysql-development-environment-45ea